brainpolislab/TDA-Graph-Mapping-Framework/README.md

 ---

 ## How the Mapping Framework works?
 The Mapping Framework concentrates on the initial two steps of the Mapper algorithm: **Filtering** and **Covering**.
 The Filtering operation plays a pivotal role in the transformation of original data for topological analysis.
 It employs a filter (lens) function to project high-dimensional data points into a more compact representation, aligning with specific analysis objectives and data attributes.
-On the other hand, the Covering operation simplifies high-dimensional data by segmenting it into overlapping bins, each linked to a node in the TDA graph.
-This meticulous process, regulated by _resolution_ and _gain_ parameters, captures local structures, thereby augmenting the Mapper algorithm capability to comprehend intricate data topology.
+On the other hand, the Covering operation simplifies high-dimensional data by segmenting it into overlapping intervals (or hypercubes), each linked to a node in the TDA graph.
+This meticulous process, regulated by _n_cubes_ and _perc_overlap_ parameters, captures local structures, thereby augmenting the Mapper algorithm capability to comprehend intricate data topology.

 ### Pipeline
 **a.
 TDA graph creation**
 Construct a TDA graph from an initial dataset of samples using the Mapper algorithm.
 Utilize various dimensionality reduction techniques to project the initial data into a lower-dimensional space, usually 2D.
 Keep each transformation for subsequent reuse, facilitating the projection of new samples into established spatial representation obtained through these techniques.

 **b.
 Cover step analysis**
 After constructing the bidimensional space representation of the initial dataset, the Cover is established using the projected data.
-Consequently, bins are generated based on the _resolution_ and _gain_ parameters, which are defined at the outset and remain constant throughout the entirety of the mapping procedure.
+Consequently, hypercubes are generated based on the _n_cubes_ and _perc_overlap_ parameters, which are defined at the outset and remain constant throughout the entirety of the mapping procedure.

 **c.
 New sample projection**
-Upon having the Cover and filter transformations prepared, the final step involves projecting a new sample into the pre-constructed TDA graph.
+Upon having the Cover and Filter transformations prepared, the final step involves projecting a new sample into the pre-constructed TDA graph.
 In this projection, the new sample undergoes transformation using the saved transformation from step (a) and is subsequently projected into the 2D space where the TDA graph is defined.
 Subsequently, three distinct outcomes emerge:

-1. The new sample is accurately mapped inside at least one node of the TDA graph, signifying that the transformed new sample lies within a bin of the Cover that was transformed into a node following the Clustering (the final step of the Mapper algorithm).
+1. The new sample is accurately mapped inside at least one node of the TDA graph, signifying that the transformed new sample lies within a hypercube of the Cover that was transformed into a node following the Clustering (the final step of the Mapper algorithm).

-2. The new sample is not mapped into any node of the pre-constructed TDA graph, indicating that the new sample does not fall within any bin of the Cover.
+2. The new sample is not mapped into any node of the pre-constructed TDA graph, indicating that the new sample does not fall within any hypercube of the Cover.

 3. The new sample is mapped inside a "noisy" node, denoting nodes that were discarded during the creation of the TDA graph.
-These nodes correspond to bins containing only one sample, and in the Clustering step, they are deemed as noise.
+These nodes correspond to bins containing a number of samples less than the _min_samples_ parameters of DBSCAN, and in the Clustering step, they are deemed as noise and then discarded.

 ![Mapping Framework scheme](/Images/mapping_framework.png)